 In conclusion, agriculture-related fatality continued to be a problem in the Midwest.
 These data showed that certain segments of the population, particularly individuals who were male or elderly, exhibited a higher frequency of fatalities.
 However, the highest rate of agriculture-related fatalities occurred in the young (i.e., persons less than 25 years old yet only comprised 9% of fatalities) followed by persons aged 65 and older (41% of fatalities).
 As one might expect, most fatalities took place on farms during working hours in months when agricultural workers are most active and were most commonly the result of transportation-related injuries.
 Most fatalities were caused by injury to multiple body parts, followed closely by injury to the trunk.
 Additionally, though fatalities most often occurred within 24 hours of the inciting injury, deaths occurring after 24 hours were more frequent with increasing age.
 The fact that some older individuals do not die immediately of their injuries suggests that there may be an opportunity for medical intervention to potentially save these lives, however further research to characterize the circumstances of these later-occurring fatalities is needed.

+Acknowledgements

+Contract Grant sponsor: US Department of Health & Human Services, Centers for Disease Control & Prevention; Contract Grant number: Great Plains Center for Agricultural Health and Safety U50 OH007548.
+The authors would like to thank the Bureau of Labor Statistics for use of the Census of Fatal Occupational Injuries (CFOI) data.

 References

 Merchant J, Kross B, Donham K, DS P, editors.
 Agriculture at Risk: A Report to the Nation.
 Agricultural and Occupational and Environmental Health: Policy Strategies for the Future.
 Iowa City and Des Moines, IA; 1988.